Top 10 Bands That Need to Retire the Most in 2025

 Daron Malakian himself seems disinterested in the idea of a sixth album, so the odds of another Scars on Broadway album seem higher.

-Fall Out Boy Fall Out Boy is an American pop punk band formed in Wilmette, Illinois, a suburb of Chicago, in 2001.
-The band consists of vocalist and guitarist Patrick Stump, bassist Pete Wentz, guitarist Joe Trohman, and drummer Andy Hurley.
+Fall Out Boy is an American pop punk band formed in Wilmette, Illinois, a suburb of Chicago, in 2001.
+The band consists of vocalist and guitarist Patrick Stump, bassist Pete Wentz, guitarist Joe Trohman, and drummer Andy Hurley.... read more

-Saliva Saliva is an American hard rock band that was formed in Memphis, Tennessee, in 1996.
-Saliva released their self-titled debut album on August 26, 1997, through Rockingchair Records.
-This record label is owned and operated by Mark Yoshida, who recorded and produced the release at his studio, Rockingchair... read more
+Saliva is an American hard rock band that originated in Memphis, Tennessee, in 1996.
+The group released their self-titled debut album on August 26, 1997, through Rockingchair Records.
+This independent label was founded by Mark Yoshida, who recorded and produced the album at his studio, Rockingchair Studios... read more

-Good Charlotte Good Charlotte is an American pop-punk band from Waldorf, Maryland that formed in 1996.
-Since 1998, the band's constant members have been lead vocalist Joel Madden, lead guitarist and vocalist Benji Madden, bassist Paul Thomas, rhythm guitarist and keyboardist Billy Martin and drummer Dean Butterworth,... read more
+Good Charlotte is a pop-punk band from Waldorf, Maryland, that was formed in 1996.
+Since 1998, the band's lineup has included lead vocalist Joel Madden, lead guitarist and vocalist Benji Madden, bassist Paul Thomas, rhythm guitarist and keyboardist Billy Martin, and drummer Dean Butterworth, who joined... read more

 PSearch List